1. Introduction

 In this short tutorial, we’re going to take a look at the AWS Command Line Interface for EC2 services.

-Before going further, please remember to configure our AWS CLI access.
+Before going further, let’s remember to configure the AWS CLI access.

 2. List EC2 Instances

-First, let’s see how we can list our EC2 instances:
+First, we explore how to list all current EC2 instances:

 $ aws ec2 describe-instances

-The output will contain all necessary data about our instances in JSON format.
-A few of the most useful properties are:
+The output contains all necessary data about the instances in a JSON format.

 {